What hormones does Oova measure?

 Can any medication or medical conditions affect the results?

 Certain medical conditions and medications can give misleading results, for example, if you are pregnant or have recently been pregnant, have reached menopause, have impaired liver or kidney function, or are taking fertility drugs.
-Let us know if you have any of these conditions through the daily log feature in the app so our algorithm can help you get smarter about your fertility.
+Let us know if you have any of these conditions within the app under Personal Settings > Known Reproductive Health Disorders so our algorithm can help you get smarter about your fertility.

 How do I dispose of the cartridge?